 Apache Spark Stream is most suitable for high speed and real-time information, which makes it the most sought after technology in the Big Data world.
 Complex machine learning algorithms are built and implemented on different streaming data sources to extract insights and help detect an anomalous pattern in real-time.
 Through Spark Streaming library, it is now possible to process and apply complex business logic on these streams.

-Apache Spark processes a continuous stream of data by dividing the stream into micro-batches called Discretized stream or Dstream, which is an API.
+Apache Spark architecture allows a continuous stream of data by dividing the stream into micro-batches called Discretized stream or Dstream, which is an API.
 Dstream is a sequence of RDDs which are created from input data or from sources such as Kafka, Flume or by applying operations on other Dstream.
 RDDs thus generated can be converted into data frames and queried using Spark SQL.
 Dstream can be subjected to any application that can query RDD through Spark’s JDBC driver and stored in Spark’s working memory to query it later on demand of Spark’s API.